237062 1st/4th Battalion, Northumberland Fusiliers

-Ernest was born in Sudbury 2nd October 1898, the son of Harry and Agnes Lever, he had 4 brothers and a sister.
+Ernest was born on 2 October 1898 in Sudbury, one of seven children of Harry and Agnes Annie Lever.
 The family lived at 35 Melford Road, where his father was the publican of The Plough.
-Ernest was a founder member of 3rd Sudbury Scout Troop, which was formed in 1912.
-After the war his parents were living at 107 Queen’s Road, Sudbury.
+Ernest was a founder member of 3rd Sudbury Scout Troop, which was formed in 1912 and he was employed as a mechanic.
+His parents later moved to 107 Queen’s Road, Sudbury.

-Ernest died aged 20 on 3rd November 1918, just 1 week before the Armistice, possibly of the influenza epidemic that swept through Europe at that time.
+Ernest died aged 20 on 3 November 1918, just one week before the Armistice.
+It is not known if he died through the poor camp conditions or from the influenza pandemic that swept across Europe at that time.
 Ernest lies buried in Niederzwehren Cemetery, Kassel, Germany.
-His nephew Mr. Ernest Shaw was named after him.
+His nephew Mr Ernest Shaw was named after him.

 Back to Roll of Honour